Philanatidae/SuperPong/README.md

 <https://philanatidae.itch.io/super-ping-pong>

-This is the public repository for the Super Ping Pong game released on itch.io.
-Development has stopped, however I am releasing the code for whoever is curious about how the game was coded.
+This is the public repository for Super Ping Pong, a game released on itch.io.
+I am releasing the code for whoever is curious about how the game was coded.

 ## Building
 Super Ping Pong (Super Pong) requires [MonoGame](http://www.monogame.net) and VS2017 (or Visual Studio for Mac).
 After installing VS2017 and MonoGame, open `SuperPong/SuperPong.sln`.
 You can then build and run the game.